genropy/smartseeds/docs/user-guide/smartsuper.md

         @smartsuper              - On method: Call parent BEFORE
                                  - On class: Auto-decorate all overrides (BEFORE)
         @smartsuper.after        - On method: Call parent AFTER
-        @smartsuper.all          - Explicit class decorator (same as @smartsuper on class)

     The decorator silently ignores if the superclass method doesn't exist.
     When used as class decorator, magic methods (__dunder__) are skipped for safety.